elemusma/ioc-oncorx/plugins/malcare-security/readme.txt

 =Can I Setup my MalCare account myself?=
 Yes.
 Take the help of this **[step-by-step guide](http://bit.ly/2RKSVCb)**.

+=Why do you need my email?=
+We require your email address to keep you informed about important updates related to your website, such as malware alerts, vulnerability alerts, and uptime alerts.

+Having an account is necessary to use our service, and your email address serves as a unique identifier for your account.

+In addition, we may use your email address to notify you about any changes or updates that we make to our service, as well as any new features or services that we may offer to help enhance your user experience.

 =I am unable to reach the security plugin.
 What can I do?= You can send an email to the support team at support@malcare.com and notify our team regarding this.